 Erythrocyte Sedimentation Rate

 ESR is an indirect measurement of plasma protein concentrations and is influenced by a number of disease states.
-Because the ESR depends on several proteins with varying half-lives, the rate rises and falls more slowly than do CRP concentrations.
-Furthermore, normal ESR values are specific to age and sex; the rate increases steadily with age and is higher in women than in men.
-Although CRP measurements have a clear advantage over ESR values, the ESR test remains useful in the diagnosis of select conditions, particularly general bone lesions and osteomyelitis.
+Because the ESR depends on several proteins with varying half-lives, the rate increases and decreases more slowly than CRP concentrations. , Furthermore, normal ESR values are specific to age and sex; the rate increases steadily with age and is higher in women than in men.
+Although CRP measurements are preferred over ESR values in most situations, the ESR test remains useful in the diagnosis of select conditions, particularly general bone lesions and osteomyelitis.

 Procalcitonin